CrossGeeks/FacebookClientPlugin/docs/AndroidSetup.md

 * Install Plugin.FacebookClient package into your Android project.

-- Make sure your Android project compiled is using 8.1+ target framework (**Project must compile against 27+ as plugin is using API 26 specific things.
+- Make sure your Android project is setup to be compiled using 8.1+ as target framework (**Project must compile against 27+ as plugin is using API 26 specific things.
 Here is a great breakdown: http://redth.codes/such-android-api-levels-much-confuse-wow/**)

 ### MainActivity.cs